AMindToThink/PoliticalTextAdventure/README.md

 # How it uses Declarative Programming

 STEP is an inherently declarative language.
 Rather than `if` statements, there are multiple methods, and if one fails STEP tries the other.
 This made writing all of the SituationActions (in `Situations.step`) much easier than it otherwise would have been.
-I could easily describe what declarative facts change when an action is taken, for example which actions increment the turn counter.
+I could easily describe preconditions and what declarative facts change when an action is taken.
+For instance, the Mr. Monopoly debt collection (SituationID 1005) only starts if you don't owe Mr. Monopoly.
+You begin to owe Mr. Monopoly when you take his bribe.
+Most of the actions you can take during debt collection repay your debt, but not all of them.

 # New Code for This Project